ralphjsmit/filament/packages/schemas/docs/02-forms/16-key-value.md

     ->keyLabel('Property name')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `keyLabel()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Adding key field placeholders

 You may also add placeholders for the key fields using the `keyPlaceholder()` method: